vmware-tanzu-labs/educates-training-platform/README.md

 This repository holds the documentation for deploying and using Educates, including how to create your own workshop content.

-This project has previously been known by the names "eduk8s" and "edukates".
-The official name for the project is now "Educates".

 A hosted version of this documentation can be found at:

 * https://docs.educates.dev